Skip to contents

 y

-A chronon (time unit) for the cycle size.
+A time granule for the cycle

 Value